make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [ssorgatem](https://github.com/ssorgatem) for contributing support for Ledlux thermostat and another variant of quad powerstrip with USB and timers.
 - [remoteassist](https://github.com/remoteassist) for assisting with support for Lefant LS1 Pro vacuums.
 - [csarmat](https://github.com/csarmat) for assisting with support for WDYK 2P63A energy meters.
-- [nyok92](https://github.com/nyok92) for assisting with support for Duux Blizzard air conditioners.
+- [nyok92](https://github.com/nyok92) for assisting with support for Duux Blizzard air conditioners and contributing later improvements for it.
 - [mattbruman](https://github.com/mattbruman) for assisting with support for Atomi ceiling fans.
 - [dh0llyw00d](https://github.com/dh0llyw00d) for assisting with support for Skyfan DC fans with light.
 - [syepes](https://github.com/syepes) for contributing support for Klarstein DryFy Connect, which was merged into Shinco 30D config, and ZN-2C09 air quality monitor.